SudhiHebbar/prompt-library/commands/create-presentation.md

 - Every slide has content (no empty slides)
 - Bullet points are 3-5 per slide
 - Specific data/statistics included
-- Content aligns with themes in content-scope.md
+- Content aligns with themes in in-memory content scope

 ---